DonMVB/aws/awsstudy.md

 Amazon S3 <a href="https://aws.amazon.com/s3/faqs/#:~:text=The%20S3%20Standard%20storage%20class,availability%20and%20SLA%20of%2099.9%2">FAQ</a>.

+AWS users can create up to 100 buckets by default.

 ### S3 Key Details:
 - Objects (regular files or directories) are stored in S3 with a key, value, version ID, and metadata.
 They can also contain torrents and subresources for access control lists which are basically permissions for the object itself.
 - The data consistency model for S3 ensures immediate read access for new objects after the initial PUT requests.
 These new objects are introduced into AWS for the first time and thus do not need to be updated anywhere so they are available immediately.